ediS21/MastodonCrawlerAndAnalysis/README.md

 - NetworKIT used for the centrality analysis.
 - NetworkX used for community and clique analysis.

-To install these libraries, navigate to the Python sub-folder located within the data analysis folder and input the following command into the terminal, replacing `` with the desired library:
+To install these libraries, navigate to the Python sub-folder located within the data analysis folder and input the following command into the terminal, replacing `<library_name>` with the desired library:

 ```
 pip install <library_name>